 I’m not the biggest fan of fireworks, but they do inspire lots of lovely craft, science and activity ideas, so I’ve put together a collection of my favourite easy firework crafts for you.

 First, up is a classic firework in a jar.
-This is great for learning about density, how oil and water don’t mix and also looks amazing!
-I am always surprised at how the food colouring firstly stays in a perfect sphere in the oil and then drops and explodes when it hits the water.
+This is great for learning about density and how oil and water don’t mix, and it also looks fantastic!
+I am always surprised at how the food colouring stays in a perfect sphere in the oil and then drops and explodes when it hits the water.
 This activity is definitely full of awe and wonder!

-Easy Firework Crafts
+Easy Firework Science Crafts

 Fantastic Fun and Learning has some wonderful firework straw rockets.
 Try aiming these straight up or at an angle to see how the flight of the straw rocket changes.

-Last Updated on January 2, 2019 by Emma Vanstone
+Last Updated on April 5, 2023 by Emma Vanstone